The Tony Kornheiser Show: WTEM (2009–2016)

 The WTEM show was available immediately after airing via podcast on iTunes.
-Previously, between May 27, 2011, and March 20, 2015, the show had to wait 24-hours to distribute the podcast due to contract restrictions, which was ridiculed by Kornheiser's loyal listeners, and was a frequent joke on his program.
-Fans started a #FreeMrTony hashtag and complained frequently to the station.
+Previously, between May 27, 2011, and March 20, 2015, the show had to wait 24 hours to distribute the podcast due to contract restrictions, which was ridiculed by Kornheiser's loyal listeners, and was a frequent joke on his program.

-On March 23, 2015, Kornheiser announced the podcast of his radio show would now be available without a 24-hour delay.
+On March 23, 2015, Kornheiser announced the podcast of his radio show would be available without a 24-hour delay.

-On May 2, 2016, the Tony Kornheiser Show moved to 11:00 a.m. through 1:00 p.m. to make room for the new morning show Cooley & Sheehan, hosted by Chris Cooley and Kevin Sheehan.
-Scott Linn replaced Sheehan as the news reporter.